syncfusion-content/blazor-docs/blazor/dropdown-list/properties.md

 Possible values are

-* `e-success` which denotes the component in success state that is added green color to the dropdownlist's input field.
+* `e-success`, which denotes the component in success state that is added green color to the dropdownlist's input field.
-* `e-warning` which denotes the component in warning state that is added orange color to the dropdownlist's input field.
+* `e-warning`, which denotes the component in warning state that is added orange color to the dropdownlist's input field.
-* `e-error` which denotes the component in error state that is added red color to the dropdownlist's input field.
+* `e-error`, which denotes the component in error state that is added red color to the dropdownlist's input field.
+* `e-outline`, which supports only in material theme.

 {% highlight Razor %}